Jeffrey A. D. Weima

 Jeffrey Alan David Weima (PhD, Wycliffe College, University of Toronto) is an American theologian.
 He has held the position of Professor of New Testament at Calvin Theological Seminary since 1992.

 He was awarded a B.A.
 (Brock University, 1983), M.Div.
 (Calvin Theological Seminary, 1986), Th.M.
 (Calvin Theological Seminary, 1987), Ph.D.
 (Wycliffe College, University of Toronto, 1992).
 Weima has concentrated his research and writing on the Pauline letters, particularly 1-2 Thessalonians.
+He is an ordained minister in the Christian Reformed Church of North America.